 These stories generally don’t make us feel good.

 What if we made a conscious effort to tell ourselves stories filled with understanding and compassion instead?
 Tales where we are the hero instead of the victim, or at least just another player on the life’s stage…

 Maybe that person who cut in front of us didn’t see us at all?
 Perhaps they are having a rough day or rushing to some type of emergency.
-How kind of you to let them in front of you…
+How kind of you to allow them in front of you in line…

 The worst time we tell stories is with those we love; our friends, family and even our life partners.
 There is a lack of education of proper communication in our schools.
 We don’t even know how to be active listeners, how to use our words to conduct ourselves in a manner leading to safe, trusting communication.

 Instead of whispering stories inside our minds, we could be brave.
 We could step out of our comfort zone to ask for clarification.
 “When you said this, I felt like maybe you were upset with me.
 Did I misinterpret you?”
 “When you said this, what did you mean?”
 “When I heard you say this, I thought you meant that and my feelings were hurt.
 Did you intend for it to come across that way?”